-The complex distribution of LNAPL in the subsurface makes assessment and remediation challenges.
-Recent advances in LNAPL science have improved the understanding of LNAPL Behavior in the subsurface.
+The complex distribution of LNAPL in the subsurface makes assessment and remediation challenging.
+Recent advances in LNAPL science have improved the understanding of LNAPL behavior in the subsurface.
 The purpose of this guidance is to apply this improved understanding of LNAPL behavior to adequately characterize LNAPL distribution and identify site-specific LNAPL concerns.

 In-Well LNAPL Thickness